-The West Islip Public Library exists to enhance the quality of life for the citizens of the West Islip Community by connecting them to the materials, services, and facilities that will assist them in obtaining and utilizing information in all its many forms.
+The West Islip Public Library exists to enhance the quality of life of the citizens of the West Islip community by connecting them to each other and the world, through the provision of quality library materials, services, and facilities, so that they may obtain and use information vital to the enrichment of their lives and its enjoyment.

 To this end the library fulfills a number of roles in the community: